 The Graph-Edit page shows the data as a breakpoint (straight-line) graph as well

 as in a table.
-New points are created by clicking on the graph area; points can be
+Points are created by clicking in the graph area, or they can be

 Graph-Edit also has presets for the quick creation of data, such as this 1/3-8ve MIDI-based Graphic EQ:

 On the Parameter Page, sets of parameters can be saved temporarily by clicking on one of the Snapshot buttons.

 The first eight of these can also used to store multiple parameter sets.
 This enables a stereo or multi-channel file to have a different set of parameter values for each channel.

 A parameter set can be saved as a simple text file or added to a collection of Presets.

 Preset files can contain up to 100 presets, with no limit to the number of possible files.
 The default preset file for a process is loaded automatically, but an alternative can easily be dragged and dropped onto the page.

 The Patch Grid is ideal for splitting stereo or multi-channel sounds into separate channels and processing them independently before mixing or interleaving the result.

 Cells can be copied, especially onto another row to create a separate process chain.
 A whole row or part of a row can also be copied to another row.
 This method is used for Bulk Processing, where each row has a different source sound.

 A growing number of CDP processes have multiple outputs, which Soundshaper places on separate rows, ready for individual processing.